Aaryan-Rajora14/Sys_Snapshot_AI/README.md

 You guys must download the repo in your system to use the web features.

-I will try to find a better hosting service for all of my audience guys.
+I will try to find a better hosting service for all of my audience.